raoul2000/yii2-workflow/README.md

 This is just one way of using the *SimpleWorkflowBehavior* but there's much more and hopefully enough to assist you in your workflow management inside your Yii2 web app.

-In the meantime you can have a look to :
+You will find a complete description there :

 - [yii2-workflow Usage Guide](http://raoul2000.github.io/yii2-workflow/guide-README.html)
 - [yii2-workflow API Documentation](http://raoul2000.github.io/yii2-workflow/index.html)